Music Tuition At Walton High 2022/2023

 - 10 lessons

-Forms must be returned to the Music Department by the following dates:
+Forms must be completed by the following dates:

 Any forms received after these dates will be considered for the following term.

 You must sign up with our Direct Debit provider**, Go Cardless following completion of the form using the link https://pay.gocardless.com/AL0002SPV1CB2Q

 You will receive communication directly from Go Cardless advising of the date for payment collection.